Navigating the Journey to Accredited Data Recipient Status

 Wych provides a structured compliance template to guide the collection of all required documentation.

-3. Complete the Technical Testing
+3. Complete Technical Testing

 You must also pass technical conformance testing.
 This ensures your systems can securely connect to data holders (like banks) and handle CDR data correctly.